 We work hard to keep fees low

-As a profit for member fund, we try to keep our fees down and our costs as low as possible.
+As an industry fund, we try to keep our fees down and our costs as low as possible.
 Our fees are set only to cover the costs of running the fund and investing on our members’ behalf, not to make a profit for shareholders or pay commissions to advisers.

 We’ve won awards for our quality service and been recognised as a “best value for money” super fund for 13 years in a row^2